 The primary purpose of regalia is for all members and officials of a historical institution wearing it to be reminded of the profound responsibilities which their traditions have entrusted to them.

 Regalia is a timeless tradition based upon conventional protocols, used for practical purposes, as uniforms properly identifying a chivalric Order or sovereign institution in official or diplomatic relations.
 It is also used to communicate the religious character of an Order in the context of ecclesiastical worship and sacraments.

 Many private fraternities in the modern era make prominent use of decorative regalia, to give their membership activities a traditional atmosphere.
 The popularized ceremonial trappings widely used by self-styled revival groups, generally attributed to the “Knights Templar”, are not authentic to the 12th century Order of the Temple of Solomon.

-The typical long white robes with large red crosses, and other related accessories, were actually invented by the 15th century fraternity of Freemasonry (which is not a chivalric Order, and does not claim to be).
+The typical long white robes with large red crosses, and other related accessories, were actually invented by the 15th century fraternity of Freemasonry (which is not an Order of Chivalry, and correctly does not claim to be).
 The Masonic “Templar” styled regalia was intended only for private ceremonial use as a fraternity .
 Accordingly, such regalia is only authentic to Freemasonry, and not to historical Templarism.

 The regalia of the original Templar Order was never meant to be decorative nor grandiose, but was always designed to be purely functional, although appropriate for official purposes, while preserving monastic simplicity: